 “The only changes made since the 1611 translation of the KJV until now have been changes of spelling or printing only.”
 I’ve heard this often, usually from well-meaning people who wish to defend the King James Version’s pedigree as a “perfect” translation of the Bible.

-That statement, however, is a lie or at the very least, a piece of innocent misinformation; it is unfit for repetition by folks who claim an affinity for the truth.
+That statement, however, is incorrect; it is unfit for repetition by folks who claim an affinity for the truth.

 To illustrate, here is a list of significant changes (i.e., changes which affect the meaning of the passage) made to the KJV text since 1611.
 The 1611 reading precedes the 1769.